zer0cache/matic-docs/docs/develop/network-details/full-node-deployment.md

       Ansible.
 - Check the [Polygon PoS Ansible repository](https://github.com/maticnetwork/node-ansible#requirements) for requirements.
 - You will also need to ensure that Go is **not installed** in your environment.
 You will run into issues if you attempt to set up your full node through Ansible with Go installed as Ansible requires specific packages of Go to be installed.
 - You will also need to make sure that your VM / Machine does not have any previous setups for Polygon Validator or Heimdall or Bor.
 You will need to delete them as your setup will run into issues.

-:::note Heimdall source enhancements
+:::info Heimdall source enhancements

 The latest Heimdall version, **[v.0.2.12](https://github.com/maticnetwork/heimdall/releases/tag/v0.2.12)**, contains a few enhancements.
 The delay time between the contract events of different validators **has been increased** to ensure that the mempool doesn't get filled